Dichondra argentea 'Silver Falls'

 Provide a bright location that offers a few hours of either morning or evening sun.
 A shady will significantly increase the chance of root-rot, as well as much slower growth.
 The ideal location around the house would be within a few metres of a window or in a semi-shaded conservatory.

-Dichondra are well-equiped to endure short lived droughts - which is why they're used in sunny hanging baskets.
+Dichondra are well-equipped to endure short-lived droughts - which is why they're used in sunny hanging baskets.
 Once the pot begins to feel light again, rehydrate the soil using the bottom-up method of submersion.
 Place the plant on a saucer and fill the bottom 25% with lukewarm water; it should only take a few minutes for full absorption.
 Never allow excess moisture to sit on the foliage as it could cause rotting foliage or even powdery mildew.
 Under-watering symptoms include the curling or crisping of leaves, yellowed foliage, stunted growth and a 'washed out' appearance.
 These issues are usually caused by too little soil moisture and too much light/heat.
 Although they prefer to be kept on the drier side to life, poor soil conditions will increase the chance of dehydration and disease susceptibility.
 Over-watering will create leaf-loss at the base (leaves closest to the soil), root rot, and possible stem collapse.
 These are usually down to too much soil moisture - be sure to allow at least half of the soil dry out in between waterings and consider a brighter location, too.

 High humidity isn't required for Dichondra; however, misting the leaves during hot spells will help keep them hydrated as long as it's not in direct sunlight.
 Over-misting the foliage could cause several fungal issues down the line, like powdery mildew or leaf spot disease, especially if it's grown in a shady location.